-Our company chooses to promote ethical behavior.
-All unethical conduct, at any level, ultimately hurts the company and all employees, including you.
-You only have to consider what happened in recent corporate scandals to see the disastrous effects that a seemingly harmless lapse in ethics can have on an otherwise healthy company.
+DeKalb County chooses to promote ethical behavior.
+All unethical conduct, at any level, ultimately hurts the county, its residents, and all employees, including you.
 So if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your coworkers to report it.